mrinnnmoy/Ardana/README.md

 ## 🛠 Tools, Languages & Frameworks used.

-- **ReactJS**: Frontend library for building interactive user interfaces.
+- **ReactJS:** Frontend library for creating interactive dashboards and real-time portfolio tracking.
+- **TypeScript:** For strong typing and cleaner code across frontend and backend.
-- **Node.js**: Backend runtime environment for server-side JavaScript.
+- **Node.js:** Backend runtime environment to handle strategy computation, API calls, and protocol integrations.
-- **Express.js**: Web framework for building RESTful APIs on Node.js.
+- **Express.js:** Framework for building RESTful APIs for wallet connections, investments, and yield tracking.
-- **Solidity**: Smart contract language to handle $TALENT staking and reward distribution.
+- **Solidity / Rust:** Smart contract languages for creating asset vaults, staking mechanisms, and automated strategies.
-- **IPFS**: Decentralized storage for contact and identity data.
-- **Web3.js**: JavaScript library for interacting with the Ethereum blockchain.
+- **Web3.js / Ethers.js:** Libraries for interacting with EVM-based blockchains.
+- **Solana Web3.js (optional):** For cross-chain DeFi strategy expansion.
+- **OpenAI API / ML Engine:** Powers the AI strategy recommendation system.
+- **PostgreSQL / MongoDB:** Databases for storing user portfolios, yield history, and analytics data.
+- **Redis:** Used for caching and real-time updates of APY and protocol data.
-- **Ethereum**: Blockchain for decentralized application and $TALENT coin transactions.
+- **IPFS:** For decentralized storage of strategy metadata and reports.
+- **DeFi Protocol SDKs:** Aave, Compound, Lido, Uniswap, Raydium and others for live integrations.

 ---